What do knee pain, back pain and a previously frozen shoulder have in common?

 In summation, this patient demonstrated why it is often more appropriate to see a musculoskeletal primary care person first such as a sports chiropractor, before seeing different specialists who look at where you hurt, rather than why.
 In our practice, we see many people who have visited multiple specialists who look at pain through their training, rather than taking the holistic approach and looking at the person with the pain.
 Often, the pain is just the symptom, and the problem may be in another part of the body, which is why treating symptoms rather than understanding the mechanism behind the pain is often ineffective in resolving problems which in her case, required multiple specialists.
 She found out that the shoulder pain, the plantar fasciitis the lower back and sciatic like symptoms were one problem; a gait issue that had been handled piecemeal through different approaches, which did not resolve her problems.

 Do you have a series of problems that can all be related?
 Many of us have been trained to visit medical people first since joint pain is a medical problem, or is it?
-It is a mechanical problem which requires a mechanical solution.
+It is a mechanical problem that requires a mechanical solution.
 Basically, you will be most satisfied with a body mechanic of sorts.
 Chiropractic sports physicians are likely to be the closest thing to a body mechanic.

 What do you think?
 As always, we would love to hear your feedback.